(Video courtesy of Jeffrey Lee, fifth-grade teacher at Sacajawea Elementary)

 All students between the ages of 8 and under 18 years are required by Washington state law to attend school regularly.
 If a parent or guardian enrolls a child at 6 or 7 years of age, the child is required by law to attend the full school session.
 To ensure compliance, each school takes regular attendance and the district has set a policy for excused and unexcused absences.

-Parents or guardians must provide the school with an excuse for any absence, late arrival or early departure in the form of a note or personal contact with school officials.
+Parents or guardians must provide the school with an excuse for any absence, late arrival or early departure in the form of a note, email, phone call, in Skyward Family Access, or personal contact with school officials.
 (Please refer to your child’s individual school student handbook.)
 Any absence not properly explained within three days of the student returning to school will not be excused without approval from an administrator.

-All other absences will be considered unexcused and may result in disciplinary action and affect a student’s grades.
-(Please refer to your child’s individual school student handbook.)
+All other absences will be considered unexcused and can affect a student’s grades.
+It may result in a petition being filed in juvenile court for truancy (Please refer to your child’s individual school student handbook).

-Parents may be asked to provide documentation for an absence.
+Parents will be asked to provide documentation for an absence.

-Absences of six consecutive days or more due to illness or other health conditions require a note from a doctor or appropriate medical provider.
+Absences of five or more days in a month due to illness or other health conditions require a note from a doctor or appropriate medical provider.

 The school district will take the following action related to unexcused absences.